 14 essential tips for protecting your child against shark attacks.

-A shark attack at a popular Cape Town surf spot recently may have many parents fretting about just how safe their surf-mad kids are from sharks.
+at a popular Cape Town surf spot recently may have many parents fretting about just how safe their surf-mad kids are from sharks.

 While superstitions exist about the so-called “deadly” (but protected) Great White Shark, mostly based on parents remembering the eerie strains of cellos from the movie Jaws, the truth is, there is very little risk that your child will have a close encounter with one of these amazing predators.